 Besides mitigating risks related to human rights, we also pursue opportunities to advance them.

-We measure the business we do with clients that are environmental and social trendsetters in their sectors, as well as the projects we finance that advance sustainability.
-We call this measurement Responsible Finance.
+We measure the business we do with clients that are environmental and social leaders in their sectors, as well as the projects we finance that advance sustainability.
+We call this business Responsible Finance.
 By focusing on these clients and projects, we strive for a healthy portfolio and contribute to a more sustainable economy.

-Part of our Responsible Finance business is carried out by our Sustainable Finance team, which drives and promotes sustainable business opportunities within ING.
-We recently expanded our approach to also include social impact (as well as environmental impact) when determining whether a transaction is sustainable.
+A dedicated sustainable finance team drives and promotes sustainable business opportunities.
+Our Responsible Finance portfolio of deals includes deals with positive social and human rights impacts.
 The themes to identify positive social impact are aligned with the Sustainable Development Goals, to ensure ING is contributing to the world’s most critical challenges.

 Partnering and sharing knowledge on human rights

-Banks in general have an important role in helping to effect positive change for society.
+Banks have an important role in facilitating positive change for society.
 We at ING know we can’t do it alone, so we engage with clients, business partners, financial institutions, government organisations and other stakeholders.
 Our goal is ultimately to advance our collective thinking—and actions—on issues including human rights.

 ING and the Thun Group